Getting to Know the Artist Joseph J. Greenberg, Jr: An Interview With His Son Dan Greenberg

 Greenberg created many none public works of art from a variety of media throughout his career, including life size sculptures of Adam and Eve made from fiberglass and epoxy.
 These are among the many sculptures in our Fine and Decorative Arts Auction catalog.
 The artist also taught sculpture in New Hope, PA, at the Philadelphia Museum of Art and Fleisher Memorial.
 In order to get a better understanding of the artist, we turned to his son, Dan Greenberg, for answers to a few questions of interest.

-(Photograph: Adam and Eve)adam and eve sculpture
+(Photograph: Adam and Eve)

 AA: Did your father ever share his creative process with you?
 What did that look & feel like?